 You will find me a very up-front, congruent, honest, accepting and empathic individual with a good sense of humor, who aims to provide the very best service I can for my clients.

 The basis of my work involves awareness building and an emphasis in the ’here and now’, which means moving away from the regretful hurt of the past and the anxieties of worrying about the future.
 This helps clients focus towards being able to express themselves verbally and emotionally, identify emotions where numbness or unsure feelings exist and move forward in a positive, truthful and healthy way.

 This approach can help clients become comfortable with their inner-self in order to move on from situations and function with a better inner peace than before.

 Training, qualifications & experience

 I am qualified up to BA Hons degree level in Professional Counselling Practice, and a registered Couples Therapy For Depression Practitioner.

 I am a fully Registered, Accredited Member of the British Association for Counselling & Psychotherapy.

-I am a qualfied Supervisor and offer Supervision to other therapists or workers in caring, supportive roles and can provide training in therapy practice.
+I am a qualified Clinical Supervisor and offer Supervision to other therapists or workers in caring, supportive roles and can provide training in therapy practice.

 Registered / Accredited